SAML-Toolkits/ruby-saml/README.md

 Notice that this toolkit uses 'settings.certificate' and 'settings.private_key' for the sign and decrypt processes.

+## Key rollover

+If you plan to update the SP x509cert and privateKey you can define the parameter 'certificate_new' at the settings and that new SP public certificate will be published on the SP metadata so Identity Providers can read them and get ready for rollover.

 ## Single Log Out

 The Ruby Toolkit supports SP-initiated Single Logout and IdP-Initiated Single Logout.